 The COVID-19 pandemic caused quite a shake-up in schools and childcare centers across the world.
 In North America, nearly every school and childcare center had to adopt a virtual learning plan for almost two years.
-Now, as a new school year begins, many childcare centers are back to full-time, in-person learning.
+Now, as a new school year begins, many childcare centers are transitioning back to full-time, in-person learning.
 There are many benefits to learning in person, especially the ability for children to interact with their peers and educators more freely.

 However, even if you and your child are excited about going back to a childcare center, it might be difficult for them to adjust, particularly if they’ve never known childcare outside of the home.
 Thankfully, with some planning and preparation, you can make the transition easier for your child (and on yourself!).